Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 \subsection{Traction Stress from Flow of the Surrounding Bulk Fluid}

-For the spherical geometry, we use Lamb's solution~\cite{HappelBrenner1983,Lamb1895} to obtain the traction stresses $\mb{t}^{\flat} = \mathcal{T}_f \mb{v}^{\flat}$ that arises from $\mb{v}$ in entraining flow of the surrounding bulk fluid~\cite{AtzbergerSoftMatter2016}.
-Our approach here makes the assumption that the bulk surrounding flow arises from an incompressible Newtonian fluid that reaches steady-state rapidly when contributing to the surface traction.
+To obtain the traction stresses $\mb{t}^{\flat} = \mathcal{T}_f \mb{v}^{\flat}$ for the spherical geometry, we use Lamb's solution~\cite{HappelBrenner1983,Lamb1895}.
+The traction arises from the surface flow with velocity $\mb{v}$ entraining the surrounding bulk fluid~\cite{AtzbergerSoftMatter2016}.
+Our approach makes the assumption that the bulk surrounding flow arises from an incompressible Newtonian fluid that reaches steady-state rapidly when contributing to the surface traction.
 Let the bulk fluid velocity be denoted by $\mb{u}$ with values on the surface $\mb{u} = \mb{v} + v_n \mb{n}$, where we shall assume $v_n = 0$ throughout.
-The solution can be expressed using the spherical harmonics expansion

-We emphasize here the curl $\nabla \times$ is the usual operator in three dimensional Euclidean space.
+The solution can be expressed using the spherical harmonics expansion We emphasize here the curl $\nabla \times$ is the usual operator in three dimensional Euclidean space.
 The $Z_\ell$ denotes the combined contributions of all of the solid spherical harmonic terms of degree $\ell$.
 We also expand the bulk surrounding fluid flows inside the sphere $\mb{u}^{-}$ and outside the sphere $\mb{u}^{+}$ as

-The $\mb{u}_\ell^{+}$ and $\mb{u}_\ell^{-}$ are the solid spherical harmonic expansion terms combined for degree $\ell$.
-The Lamb solutions for the bulk fluid velocity fields are given by~\cite{HappelBrenner1983,Lamb1895}
+The $\mb{u}_\ell^{+}$ and $\mb{u}_\ell^{-}$ are the solid spherical harmonic expansion terms combined for a given degree $\ell$.
+The Lamb solutions for the bulk fluid velocity fields are given by~\cite{HappelBrenner1983,Lamb1895} expressible as